cmoorad/mostlyrocks/_pages/about.md

 Hi — I'm Chris.
 I live in Leavenworth, WA and I created this website to document pictures from climbing + snowboarding trips.

 ### Climbing
-Some friends took me rock climbing for the first time in 2017.
-I fell in love with climbing a few years later at Index, WA.
+Some friends took me rock climbing for the first time in 2016.
+I eventually fell in love with climbing at Index, WA.
+To this day, Index is my favorite place to climb.

 ### Snowboarding
 I started splitboarding in 2018 and am fortunate to have ridden in some cool places despite being mediocre at the sport.